pedrocunial/softdes-desafios/_build/html/_sources/index.rst.txt

-.. desafios documentation master file, created by sphinx-quickstart on Tue Sep 10 08:27:57 2019.
+..
+Desafios documentation master file, created by sphinx-quickstart on Thu Sep 26 08:36:53 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to desafios's documentation!
+Welcome to Desafios's documentation!
 ====================================

 .. toctree::